benbalter/jekyll-style-guide/_docs/permalinks.md

 title: Permalinks
 ---

 Regardless of the permalink structure, prefer collection and per-file permalinks that end with a trailing slash, rather than `.html`.
-Pretty permalinks are intended to be read by humans, not machines, and contain no extranious information (format information otherwise conveyed by the response header).
+Pretty permalinks are intended to be read by humans, not machines, and contain no extraneous information (format information otherwise conveyed by the response header).

 ### Collection permalinks